olotintemitope/LaraCrud/README.md

 a model or a migration.
 Without passing this parameter, the default mode will generate both model and migration files.

-- `--f[directy name]` You can optionally pass it if your model folder is not app/Models.
+- `--f[directory]` You can optionally pass it, if your model folder is not in app/Models.
 Otherwise, it will create or append the new file to the app/Models folder